credibil/.github/profile/README.md

 ### Verifiable Credentials (VCs)

-Verified Credentials (VCs) are digital credentials taht can be easily shared in a privacy-respecting and secure manner.
+Verifiable Credentials (VCs) are digital credentials taht can be easily shared in a privacy-respecting and secure manner.
 They can be used to represent physical credentials, such as a passport or license, or indeed any other type of information, but in a more tamper-resistant, digital format.